guanxy-think/failurePropagationPNAS/README.md

 ## F-W.R
 This script runs a traffic assignment model in the Sioux-Falls network to obtain the time when each road segment gets congested (i.e., the failure time).
 The inputs include the Sioux-Falls network topology and OD demand, both in the folder "benchmark model".

+## backward inference.R
+This script includes the functions required to run the MLE-based propagation inference model.